 1. What is admissibility?

-For refugee resettlement, admissibility are statutory requirements which determine whether an applicant is allowed to enter Canada.
+All immigrants coming to Canada, including refugees sponsored for resettlement, must satisfy admissibility criteria.
+Admissibility criteria are statutory requirements defined in the Immigration and Refugee Protection Act (IRPA) which determine whether an applicant is allowed to enter Canada.
 Admissibility consists of medical, security, and criminality screenings.
 These screenings are conducted by the Canadian visa office after a positive decision has been made on the basis of the application and/or interview with the refugee applicant(s).
-Examples of reasons for inadmissibility include the individual posing a threat to national security, having a history of serious or organized crime, having committed violations of international or human rights, being a danger to public health (e.g. drug-resistant TB).
+Examples of reasons for inadmissibility include the individual posing a threat to national security, having a history of serious or organized crime, having committed violations of international or human rights and being a danger to public health (e.g. drug-resistant tuberculosis).

 2. The refugee applicant was in the military – is this a problem?

 Not necessarily.
 Inadmissibility due to previous military involvement depends on the role, rank and responsibilities that the refugee applicant had at the time of their involvement.
-Generally, people who have committed serious human rights violations, crimes against humanity or war crimes are not admissible.
+Generally, persons who have committed serious human rights violations, crimes against humanity, genocide, war crimes or subversive activities are not admissible to Canada.
 The Canadian government has designated certain regimes as perpetrators of gross human rights violations.
 Senior officials of designated regimes may consequently be considered inadmissible to Canada.